 Red Bay Coffee, founded in 2014, is a certified B Corp company focusing on ethical sourcing, socially responsible hiring, and community building.

-Red Bay roasts their coffee beans at a B Corp certified roastery in the state of Oakland, California.
+Red Bay roasts its coffee beans at a B Corp-certified roastery in the state of Oakland, California.

 Because of high expenses on organic certifications, their coffee suppliers are not certified organic.
 However, they employ organic farming practices.

 Red Bay also builds direct relationships with its farmers and strives to promote community building.

 Red Bay Coffee has won several medals participating in a major coffee roaster competition- Golden Bean North America.
 They are also committed to producing the best whole bean coffee, from sourcing high-quality direct trade coffee to roasting and delivery.